naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 `https&#58;//www.youtube.com/watch?v=Vpg9yizPP_g&end=10`

 The time is measured from the beginning of the video and not from the value of the start player parameter.

-**modestbranding**

-This parameter lets you use a YouTube player that does not show a YouTube logo.
-Setting the parameter value to 1 prevent the YouTube logo from displaying in the control bar.

-`https&#58;//www.youtube.com/watch?v=Vpg9yizPP_g&modestbranding=1`

 **start**